CK3ternity/daily-squirdle-tracker/README.md

 # daily-squirtle-helper
-A program in order to track your previous answers to games of Squirdle you've done in the past
+A program to track your previous answers to games of Squirdle